Walk Like Dogs: Learning Steerable Imitation Controllers for Legged Robots from Unlabeled Motion Data: Introduction

-We validate the efficacy of our approach through comprehensive experiments evaluating the core stages of the framework.
-Our kino-dynamic motion retargeting method effectively generates kinematically and dynamically feasible motions, enabling reliable RL training that accurately replicates dynamic and expressive animal motions.
-By effectively reproducing diversity in the motion database, the motion synthesis module generates reference trajectories that not only track user-specified velocity commands accurately but also adaptively switch between gait patterns.
-Finally, we demonstrated the full pipeline by deploying motion synthesis and control online on the \emph{Unitree Go2} robot, showcasing responsive navigation and adaptive gait switching behavior in real time, as shown in \Cref{fig:hw-experiment-online}.
+\Diff{We demonstrate the capability of our framework through a series experiment in quadrupedal locomotion learned from dog motion data.} In our experiments, we verify that our kino-dynamic motion retargeting method effectively generates kinematically and dynamically feasible motions, enabling reliable RL training that accurately replicates dynamic and expressive skills.
+By effectively preserving multiple gait modes from the motion database, the motion synthesis module generates reference trajectories that not only track user-specified velocity commands accurately but also autonomously switch between gait patterns to enable responsive steering.
+Finally, we demonstrated the full pipeline by deploying the motion synthesis and control modules online on the \emph{Unitree Go2} robot, showcasing user-steerable locomotion and gait-switching behavior in real time, as shown in \Cref{fig:hw-experiment-online}.

-In summary, this paper makes three main contributions: first, we introduce a framework that reproduces diverse behaviors from unstructured motion data on legged robots; second, we present a kino-dynamic motion retargeting strategy that bridges the morphological and physical gaps for seamless skill transfer; and finally, we demonstration of steerable legged locomotion control with natural gait transitions on a quadruped robot while replicating animal motion style.